rileyk0998/github-tutorial/README.md

 7. Go back to your workspace and open the workspace you plan to work in
 8. Type in `ssh -T git@github.com`
 9. It should say: `Hi <your username>!
 You've successfully authenticated, but GitHub does not provide shell access._`
-10. Go to Github, at top-right click the `+`, create a new repository, name it and then click `create repository`
-11. Once created, make sure the url is under SSH, then go to the second section to copy and paste the following lines on to your Cloud 9(one at a time)

 **Congrates!
 You're finally done setting up your Github and Cloud 9 account!**